IzzyMalink/www/docs/guide/learn-git-contribute.rst

     1. In macOS: Open the **Terminal** app.
     2. In Windows: From the Start Menu, open **Git Bash**.

-5. Navigate to or create the directory to where you want to clone the repository.
+5. Navigate to or create the directory where you want to clone the repository.

 6. In your terminal window, type ``git clone``, followed by a space, and then paste the project URL: